 The Costs of Refinancing

 However, it’s important to remember that refinancing is not a free lunch.
-There are closing costs associated with refinancing similar to the closing costs that you paid when you first bought your home.
-Closing costs usually include fees associated with: survey, appraisal, title search, title insurance, realty transfer taxes, legal services, messenger or delivery services, document copying, etc.
+There are closing costs associated with refinancing, similar to the closing costs that you paid when you first bought your home.
+Closing costs usually include fees related to survey, appraisal, title search, title insurance, realty transfer taxes, legal services, messenger or delivery services, document copying, etc.